Admissions - Professional Studies

 See the Credit Hour Policy for more information.

-Professional Studies and Non-Traditional Education programs are delivered in an accelerated format.
-Accelerated means that each course contains the equivalency of forty hours of instruction; but compressed into five to eight weeks instead of the traditional fifteen weeks.
+Professional Studies programs are delivered in an accelerated format.
+In an accelerated format, courses are typically compressed into five to eight weeks.
 This means that students essentially triple the pace of coursework, completing the same amount of work in one third of the time.
 The ideal student is one who is highly motivated, self-directed, and disciplined with respect to time management.
 It is expected that students will invest appropriate time to assure successful course completion.
 In accordance with the federal guidelines, over the period of a course, a student will typically spend an average of 40 to 45 hours each for credit hour awarded, regardless of the number of weeks of the course may run.
-Time spent includes all learning activities including time in seated class as well as time completing academic tasks in an online learning environment.
+Time spent includes all learning activities, including time in seated class as well as time completing academic tasks in an online learning environment.

 Evaluation of Previous College Transcripts and Degree Progress